 Divorce Doesn’t Have to Suck

-Are you and your spouse or domestic partner willing to work together to dissolve your marriage in a fair and cooperative way?
+Do you and your spouse or domestic partner want to work together to dissolve your marriage in a fair and cooperative way?

-What is Mediation?
+What is mediation?

 Step 1: Prepare

 Gather your documents, and prepare to talk about your issues or disputes with the mediator.
 Whether you are mediating a single issue or your entire divorce, have your thoughts and questions ready.

 In your first session with your mediator, you will identify and prioritize issues that need attention and triage issues that require immediate (if only temporary) solutions.
 For example, how will the credit card get paid?
 What will the schedule be like with the kids?

 Divorce is a time of transition.
 Reaching agreements in mediation for transitional issues gives you control and certainty during a difficult process.

 Then, you will plan how to deal with the other issues and start working toward a resolution.
 In each session, the mediator will take careful notes and follow up on any agreements and action items.
 Depending on the complexity of your case, this may take one or two sessions—or several more.